-THREE EXCEPTIONS TO THE RULE:
+EXCEPTIONS TO THE RULE:

-- 1. If a student is absent on September 20: The student can still be counted if the student is enrolled on September 20, and attends at least once prior to September 20 AND once after September 20, but it must be before October 4. - 2.
-No school on September 20: If school is not in session, for example because day falls on a weekend, students are counted on the first school day following September 20.
-(For 2021-22, Count Day is Monday, September 20, 2021.) - 3.
-Virtual Schools/Programs and Alternative Schools: A two-day attendance rule and special documentation are required for students that are attending virtual schools/programs or alternative schools.
-Special guidelines must be followed to claim these students in your enrollment for funding.
-Alternative school attendance guidelines can be found on page 12.
+- 1. If a student is absent on September 20: The student can still be counted if the student is enrolled on September 20 and attends at least once prior to September 20 AND once after September 20, but it must be before October 4. - 2.
+No school on September 20: If school is not in session, for example because the day falls on a weekend, students are counted on the first school day following September 20.
+(For 2022-23, Count Day is Tuesday, September 20, 2022.) - 3.
+Virtual Schools or Programs: A two-day attendance rule and related documentation is required for students attending a virtual school or program.
 Virtual school/program students are not included in the regular enrollment of a district (for funding purposes).
-However, separate funding for virtual students is available (Virtual State Aid), see page 16 for attendance guidelines.
+However, separate funding for virtual students is available (Virtual State Aid), see page 17 for attendance guidelines.